-This is the final stage of my lettering!
-I've fine-tuned the letters enough to have an even color throughout, nice balance, rhythm, and an even composition as well.
+This is the final stage of my fancy hand lettering!
+I've fine-tuned the letters enough to have an even color throughout, nice balance, rhythm, and an even composition.

 Take this time to cleanly redraw the letterforms until completion.
 After many stages of redrawing, we've got ourselves a nicely composed group of letters!

 Here's the entire process.
 It's all about the refinements!

 What about vectoring?